ganesh077/GCP-JavaApp/README.md

    - Trigger Jenkins pipeline to start CI/CD process for Java application.
    - Monitor pipeline stages and fix any issues that arise.

-This end-to-end Jenkins pipeline automates the entire CI/CD process for a Java application, from code checkout to production deployment, utilizing popular tools like SonarQube, Argo CD, Helm, and Kubernetes.
+This end-to-end Jenkins pipeline automates a Java application's entire CI/CD process, from code checkout to production deployment, utilizing popular tools like SonarQube, Argo CD, and Kubernetes.